Thammasok/workshop-sql/doc/09-function.md

 ```

 **Example**
-Execute the following query that uses the COUNT(expression) function to calculates the total number of employee name in employee_lg table available in the table:
+Execute the following query that uses the COUNT(expression) function to calculates the total number of employee name in employee_sm table available in the table:

 ```sql
 SELECT COUNT(first_name)